netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 5) High-Fidelity Transmission:
    - Compute Optimization.
-   - Mind_to_Mind.
+   - Concept from Mind_to_Mind.
-   - Mind_to_AI.
+   - Concept from Mind_to_AI.
+   - Concept from AI_to_AI.
+   - Concept from spark_of_epiphany to human to AI.
+   - Symbiotic_Concept_Loop.

+RESULT: "Generative_intelligence" and "Actual_Extra_Intelligence" - AXI.

-And a myriad more.
+And many more.
 ___

 ### GOALS:

 > 1) "ARTICULATE_ALL_EXISTENCE":

-  - Also "Exactify_Everything" for AI.
+  - Accessible concepts for everyone.

   - "Better_Words" for AI ENCODE/DECODE and COMPUTE.